storesafe/cordova-sqlite-storage/README.md

-Cordova/PhoneGap SQLitePlugin
+PhoneGap/Cordova SQLitePlugin
 =============================

-Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from https://github.com/davibe/Phonegap-SQLitePlugin.
+Native interface to sqlite in a PhoneGap/Cordova plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from https://github.com/davibe/Phonegap-SQLitePlugin.

 Created by @joenoon and @davibe

-Android version by @marcucio and @chbrody, nested transaction callback support by @marcucio
+Android version by @marcucio and @brodyspark, nested transaction callback support by @marcucio

 iOS nested transaction callback support by @ef4 (Edward Faulkner)

-API changes by @chbrody
+API changes by @brodyspark (Chris Brody)

 ## Announcements

+ - The iOS and Android versions will be split into separate repositories.
  - New [blog posting](http://mobileapphelp.blogspot.com/2012/10/cordova-sqliteplugin-continues-to-show.html) that this Cordova/PhoneGap SQLitePlugin continues to show excellent reliability, compared to the problems described in [CB-1561](https://issues.apache.org/jira/browse/CB-1561) and in [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/eJTVra33HLo) and also [this thread](https://groups.google.com/forum/?fromgroups=#!topic/phonegap/Q_jEOSIAxsY)
  - Working for Cordova 2.1 iOS and Android
  - iOS version working with nested transactions, thanks to Edward Faulkner (@ef4)